Chew on This: 3 Myths About Food + The Truth

 If you search Google, check your social media feed, or ask your know-it-all neighbor or co-worker about that food question you have, you might not get the truth.
 So we decided to serve it to you straight.

-Here are five common myths about food, plus the truth based on facts, research and science.
+Here are three common food myths debunked, plus the truth based on facts, research and science.

 Food Myth #1: Sugar is more addictive than cocaine